641i130/card-wars-discord-bot/README.md

 5. Run `python start.py` or setup that file to run with your favorite task manager

+## Updating the card data

+If you use `git pull` where you cloned the `CardWarsData` project the bot should automatically pick up the changes.

+You can submit a PR to `https://github.com/itderrickh/CardWarsData` if the data needs an update or you want to make changes.

 ## settings.ini value meanings

 * CardImages - The web address where you will serve the card images